 Meanwhile, the absorption of this protein is much lower in people with healthy digestive tracts.
 This suggests that maintaining digestive health should be a priority for all who drink milk in countries with a majority of A1 protein cows.
 One of the best ways to achieve this is with daily consumption of probiotic foods.
 As an alternative, we can also use goat milk that is type A2 but the healthier and more common option is the Desi Cow Milk.

-People who do not have enough lactose to digest lactose will be “lactose intolerant,” and may suffer from diarrhea, intestinal gas, cramping and bloating from drinking milk.
+People who do not have enough lactose to digest lactose will be “lactose intolerant,” and may suffer from diarrhoea, intestinal gas, cramping and bloating from drinking milk.

 However, dairy products without lactose or decreased lactose are available for sale.
 These are treated with lactase to disintegrate lactose, so it does not cause abdominal problems.
 However, they are sweeter than normal milk and have a higher glycemic index.